amankrchandra/amankrchandra/README.md

 - 👋 Hi, I’m @amankrchandra
-- 👀 I’m interested in AI & Blockchain
+- 👀 I’m learning & interested in AI & Blockchain
-- 🌱 I’m currently learning Backend and AI
+- 🌱 I’m currently deep-diving into backend development to build fast, scalable apps.
 - ✨ Skill i have : Node.js , Express.js , Java , Javascript , Docker , SQL-MySQL and much more.
 - 💞️ I’m looking to collaborate on for Backend projects
 - 📫 How to reach me My mail id ( @amankrchandra@proton.me )